CHOOSING A MICHIGAN CAR ACCIDENT LAWYER

 As a rule, it’s wise to consult a lawyer after a vehicle accident, especially if you or anyone else is injured.
 The Michigan No-Fault system is complex, and the process for obtaining the benefits you are entitled to can be confusing for those unfamiliar with it.

-An accident attorney will explain your legal rights and advise you on the best way to obtain the benefits and compensation you are entitled to.
+Our auto accident attorneys will explain your legal rights and advise you on the best way to obtain the benefits and compensation you are entitled to.
+We’ll file all the necessary paperwork, obtain relevant records and documents, interview witnesses and perform a multitude of other services.

 Additionally, an experienced Michigan car accident lawyer will evaluate your injuries to determine if you qualify for pain and suffering damages.
 In those cases, plaintiffs must meet the legal standard for a "threshold injury," which requires extensive medical documentation.
 You will have a much better chance of success with a knowledgeable accident attorney on your side.

 While our physical offices are in Grand Rapids and Farmington Hills, we represent clients in almost every county in the state of Michigan.
-So whether you’re located in Kalamazoo, Detroit, Lansing, Traverse City, Flint, the U.P. or anywhere in-between, our Michigan car accident lawyers are ready to help you with your next case.
+So whether you’re located in Kalamazoo, Detroit, Lansing, Traverse City, Flintor anywhere in-between, our Michigan car accident lawyers are ready to help you with your next case.

 Frequently Asked Questions About Car Accident Cases